HackYourFuture/interviewpreparation/graduation_Interviews.md

 In this repo we will give you all the information you need so that you can prepare for both these interviews well in advance and graduate as soon as possible.

-## PART 1: The soft-skills graduation interview:
+## PART 1: The soft-skills graduation interview

 During this 20 minute conversation, the HYF team will interview you as if you were applying for a junior web developer role at “The HackYourFuture Company” [(See job description here)](https://github.com/HackYourFuture/interviewpreparation/blob/main/jobdescription.md).